Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 What Makes Dakhla Extraordinary

-Dakhla sits on a narrow peninsula that extends roughly 40 kilometres into the Atlantic Ocean, creating a vast enclosed lagoon -- the Oued Ed-Dahab -- on its eastern side.
+Dakhla sits on a long, narrow peninsula that reaches south into the Atlantic Ocean, creating a large enclosed lagoon -- the Oued Ed-Dahab -- on its eastern side.
 The lagoon is shallow, warm, and turquoise.
 The Atlantic side is wild, exposed, and cold.
 Between the two, a strip of desert sand and low scrub connects one of the most remote towns in Morocco to the African mainland.

 This geography produces conditions that are almost unique on earth: a flat-water lagoon of extraordinary size swept by consistent trade winds, bordered by Saharan desert, populated by flamingos, and served by a small town that retains the quiet rhythm of a Sahrawi frontier settlement.
 For kitesurfers, windsurfers, and wing foilers, the lagoon is a destination of global significance.
 For everyone else, Dakhla offers something increasingly rare -- genuine remoteness, raw landscape beauty, and a culture shaped entirely by the desert and the sea.